skidne/WebTechLabs/lab#4/README.md

 ### Main Requirements:

 - The basic authentication system has been implemented - the User can draw and post drawings to the gallery, also they can delete their own drawings if they want to.
-Quests can only see the gallery, and sign up or sign in, nothing else.
+Guests can only see the gallery, and sign up or sign in, nothing else;

+- Also, the usage of role-based authorization in ASP.NET using data annotations prevents guests from entering certain pages if they're not authenticated.

 # Conclusions